-1. Read one chapter from the text each week (you may have a short article to read and reflect upon during some weeks), be prepared for class discussion and activities related to the reading by bringing two AHAs prior to class.
+1. Read two professional readings each week (chapters from the two textbooks or a chapter and an article), be prepared for class discussion and activities related to the reading by bringing two AHAs prior to class.

-- 2. Read at least 5 picture books each week, for a total of 65 minimum.
+2. Read at least 5 picture books each week, for a total of 65 minimum.
 This number includes a variety of genres and will be recorded in your Reading Records.
 These records may include books we read together in class.
-Please include poetry books. - 3.
-Read at least one novel or informational book per week, totaling 15 minimum.
+Please include poetry books.

+3. Read at least one novel or informational book per week, totaling 15 minimum.
 One must be listened to in audio book format and one must be a graphic novel.
 You will need to read some novels on your own time (outside of the novels listed on the syllabus) to reach your minimum goal of 15 novels.